 Another option is to have your wedding in a venue outside of a resort.
 This is becoming increasingly popular because it offers you more privacy and more varied options.

-When you get married at a private venue you’ll also be sure that you’re getting personalized attention.
-You won’t be sharing your wedding day with other brides like some of the conveyor belt resort weddings.
-There are lot of options like restaurants, yachts, or even a venue specifically dedicated to weddings like Ocean Weddings in Riviera Maya.
+When you get married at a private venue you’ll also get more personalized attention.
+You won’t have to share your wedding day with other brides like some of the conveyor belt resort weddings.
+There are many options like restaurants, yachts, or even venues specifically dedicated to weddings.

 Option 4: Villa Wedding

 Villas are popular, but they’re not widely available everywhere.
-Villas are really popular in certain parts of Mexico and they’re huge in places like Costa Rica.
+Villas are really popular in certain parts of Mexico and they’re huge in Costa Rica.

-Villas are pretty awesome and I think if I ever have a vow renewal, this is what I’ll choose for lodging.
-I really love how intimate a villa can be when you have a very small and tight-knit group of family and friends.
+I really love the privacy and intimate vibe of a villa, especially if you have a very small and tight-knit group of family and friends.
 Instead of being spread out in a massive resort, you’ll get to spend some quality time in an intimate environment.
 It’s pretty awesome because you’ll get complete privacy without sacrificing style.

-I love the idea of having a more authentic experience than the sterile environment of a massive hotel chain.
-It also makes a lot of financial sense because a villa will usually be less pricey for each guest, than booking a room separately.
+I love the idea of having a more authentic experience instead of the sterile environment of a massive hotel chain.
+It also makes a lot of financial sense for your guests because splitting the cost of a villa will usually be cheaper than booking a hotel room separately.

 If you really want to completely customize your wedding, you can literally start from scratch and decorate it any way you can dream up.
-But on the downside, unless you’re a super-star event planner and have local contacts, you’ll probably need to hire an independent local wedding planner to help you.
+But the downside is that unless you’re a super-star event planner and have local contacts, you’ll probably need to hire an independent local wedding planner to help you.
 You can find destination wedding planners in our vendor directory.

-So there you have my overview of the different venue options for your destination wedding.
+So there you an overview of the different venue options for your destination wedding.
 There is no “right venue”.
 There’s only the right venue for you, based on your preferences and budget.
 I hope this guide was helpful to you.